snkashis/android-docs/pages/mapbox-services/2.0.1/navigation.md

 ### UserOffRoute

 During the navigation session you can listen into the listener which gets invoked once when the user location moves outside the threshold.
 You can adjust this threshold inside the `Constants.java` file, the default's 50 meters.
-Inside the callback, you can notify the user and reroute them if needed using `updateRoute()`.
+Inside the callback, you can alert the user and reroute them if needed using `updateRoute()`.

 ```java
 navigation.addOffRouteListener(new OffRouteListener() {